 Videos & Visuals

-Videos: we’re looking for short, original videos (ideally fewer than five minutes).
+Videos: we’re looking for short, original videos (ideally five to 10 minutes).
 We like our videos to be narrative in nature with strong story arcs and engaging characters, rather than news pieces.
 Please include a proposed budget for the video (including equipment rentals, travel, salaries, music licensing, and all other associated costs) and links to previous work.

 Nonfiction comics: comic features need to have the same depth of story and research as written pieces.
 Please refer to the guidelines for our Features section and tell us how the story lends itself to being told visually.